 The Choir offers a safe, enriched environment, in Lochgilphead and in Tarbert where members can relax and enjoy an afternoon of singing, laughter, sparking up old friendships and making new ones.

-To be part of this choir its a great privilege and honour and a big thank you to our communities that are all very supportive.
+To be part of this choir is a great privilege and honour, and a big thank you to our communities, who are all very supportive.

 The choir performs throughout Argyll, from small gatherings to large events, at all our “GIGS” we hope to play a significant role in achieving and promoting music as a therapeutic benefit, and at the same time raising awareness about dementia and its effects it can have on mental health and well-being for those diagnosed and also loved one and carers.